promiserex/ibrd_financial_analysis/README.md

 <img width="800" height="640" alt="dashboard 3" src="https://github.com/user-attachments/assets/8b5f804c-666e-4c3c-87e8-058ee2d93de3" />
 <br>
 <br>
 Total repayments to IBRD stand at USD 38 billion, with USD 45.1 billion still outstanding across 1,264 active projects.
 The analysis shows that repayment obligations are heavily concentrated between 2035 and 2050, marking the most critical period for long-term cash-flow planning and risk monitoring.
-The findings reveal strong concentration in both country exposure and future repayment pressure.
+The analysis shows that both outstanding loan balances and future repayments are concentrated in a small number of countries.

 ---